SubhanuSRoy/SubhanuSRoy/README.md

 <br />

-- 🔭 I’m currently working on AR
+- 🔭 I’m currently working on AI
 - 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on website gigs/projects
-- 💬 Ask me about ReactJS, NextJS, Tailwind, Javascript and how to showcase ML models in your website
+- 💬 Ask me about TypeScript, ReactJS, NextJS, Tailwind, Javascript and how to showcase ML models in your website
 - 📫 How to reach me: https://subhanu.netlify.app/contact
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I listen to lo-fi music while coding 🎵